ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 ## Survey type proposals

 There is one special "type" of proposal that goes through the lifecycle slightly differently than usual proposals.

-There is one special "type" of proposal that goes through the lifecycle slightly differently then usual proposals.
 I used the word "type" in quotes because it is not a real type of proposal but just a proposal with a specific attributes.
 When you create a proposal without any instructions attached to it and deny vote type [is not permitted](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/processor/process_create_proposal.rs#L40), it is considered a survey-type proposal.